 The McClean Lake and Midwest operations are subject to environmental regulations as set out by the Saskatchewan government and the Canadian Nuclear Safety Commission.
 Cost estimates of the estimated future decommissioning and reclamation activities are prepared periodically and filed with the applicable regulatory authorities for approval.
-The above accrual represents the Company's best estimate of the present value of the future reclamation cost contemplated in these cost estimates discounted at 5.22% (2013: 6.13%).
-As at December 31, 2014, the undiscounted amount of estimated future reclamation costs is \$17,529,000 (CAD\$20,335,000) (December 31, 2013: \$9,062,000 (CAD\$9,639,000)).
-Reclamation costs are expected to be incurred between 2033 and 2058.
+The above accrual represents the Company's best estimate of the present value of the future reclamation cost contemplated in these cost estimates discounted at 4.43% (2014: 5.22%).
+As at December 31, 2015, the undiscounted amount of estimated future reclamation costs is \$15,699,000 (CAD\$21,728,000) (December 31, 2014: \$17,529,000 (CAD\$20,335,000)).
+Reclamation costs are expected to be incurred between 2033 and 2056.

 Under the Mineral Industry Environmental Protection Regulations (1996), the Company is required to provide its pro-rata share of financial assurances to the Province.
-As at December 31, 2014, the Company has in place irrevocable standby letters of credit, from a chartered bank, in favour of Saskatchewan Environment, totalling CAD\$9,698,000 which relate to a previously filed reclamation plan.
-Under the preliminary updated plan submitted in November 2014 which is currently under review by the applicable regulatory authorities, the Company expects to increase its pro-rata share of financial assurances to the Province by CAD\$12,748,000 to approximately CAD\$22,446,000.
+As at December 31, 2015, the Company has in place irrevocable standby letters of credit, from a chartered bank, in favour of Saskatchewan Environment, totalling CAD\$9,698,000 which relate to a previously filed reclamation plan.
+Under an updated plan submitted in November 2015 which is under review by the applicable regulatory authorities, the Company currently expects to increase its pro-rata share of financial assurances to the Province by CAD\$14,292,000 to approximately CAD\$23,990,000 (see note 29).